-We have not selected any business combination target and we have not, nor has anyone on our behalf, initiated any substantive discussions, directly or indirectly, with any business combination target.
 Certain of our officers and directors are employed by or affiliated with various investment funds.
-Such funds and individuals are continuously made aware of potential investment opportunities, one or more of which we may desire to pursue for a business combination.
+Such funds and individuals are continuously made aware of potential investment opportunities, one or more of which we may individuals are continuously made aware of potential investment opportunities, one or more of which we may desire to pursue for a business combination.